 On December 9, 2014, Mr. John Proust resigned from his position as a director of the Company.
 The Board of Directors consists of Rudy de Jonge, Darryl Yea, Dr. Kent Ausburn, John Greig, Dr. Lawrence Dick and Kenneth R. Holmes.
 Anthony Jackson is the Chief Financial Officer, and Rudy de Jonge is Chief Executive Officer.
 The members of the Audit Committee are Darryl Yea, John Greig and Dr. Lawrence Dick.

 On October 14, 2015, the Company announced the resignation of Mike Sieb as President of the Company.

 Stock Options

-During the period ended January 31, 2016, 30,000 stock options expired and 167,000 stock options were cancelled.
+During the period ended April 30, 2016, 60,000 stock options were expired.

 Results of Operations